emertechie/rag-ai-chatbot/README.md

 ----

-Follow the Original Chat SDK Readme content below to run the chatbot, which will answer queries using the information indexed by the [Indexer](#rag-indexer) command line tool.
+The original Chat SDK Readme content is below with instructions on how to run the chatbot.

 ----